 Go to grin.mw/download and download the tgz files of grin and grin-wallet by clicking on their name titles.
 Or alternatively, type in the terminal:

 wget https://github.com/mimblewimble/grin/releases/latest/download/grin-$VERSION-linux-amd64.tar.gz wget https://github.com/mimblewimble/grin-wallet/releases/latest/download/grin-wallet-$VERSION-linux-amd64.tar.gz

 In every command replace

 $VERSION with the appropriate version for each binary, e.g.

 sha256sum of the binaries and compare the result against their respective SHA256 HASH on the website (or in releases).

 sha256sum grin-wallet-$VERSION-linux-amd64.tar.gz sha256sum grin-$VERSION-linux-amd64.tar.gz

-Next, in the terminal, navigate to the directory where the files were downloaded and type:
+Next, navigate to the directory where the files were downloaded and extract the binaries:

 sudo tar -C /usr/local/bin -xzf grin-$VERSION-linux-amd64.tar.gz --strip-components=1 sudo tar -C /usr/local/bin -xzf grin-wallet-$VERSION-linux-amd64.tar.gz --strip-components=1